chrisgrieser/new-tab-default-page/README.md

 ### Submit your own idea
 Have a cool idea of your own?
 Feel free to make a PR to this README and submit your own idea.

-## Caveats
-Opening a new popout window initially also triggers the new tab action, even if you are opening something in the popout window [see #7](https://github.com/chrisgrieser/new-tab-default-page/issues/7).

 ## Installation
 Available in Obsidian's Community Plugin Browser via: `Settings` → `Community Plugins` → `Browse` → Search for *"New Tab Default Page"*